christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 Conversion from CNF form in DIMACS format to d-DNNF is performed with `c2d_linux` command (in `model.Misc.Formula.dimacs_to_cnf`) of the [C2D compiler from UCLA](http://reasoning.cs.ucla.edu/c2d/).

-# Graph format
+# Graph embedding

+#### Graph Convolution Networks

+A Graph Convolution Network (GCN) is used to compute an embedding for a graph of any form.

-To have a global representation of a graph, a global node is added to the graph, with type global, and linked to all other nodes in the graph, and the embedding of this node will be taken as the **graph embedding**.
+In order to have a global representation of a graph, a global node is added to the graph, with type global, and linked to all other nodes in the graph, and the embedding of this node will be taken as the **graph embedding**.

-All formula graphs is saved into 2 files:
+The graph definition, input to GCN, is defined by 2 text files:
-- a '.var' file, listing all nodes
+- a '.var' file, listing all nodes with their ID, features and label
 - an '.rel' file, listing all edges between nodes

-# Satisfying assignments
+#### Satisfying assignments

 Positive assignments (propositions that make the formula True) are easier to search from the CNF format with the Solver from the PySat package.
 Clauses of CNF format are quite simple to express: